 This video shows a robot talking about Shakespeare and other topics in English and Japanese, accessing English and Japanese Wikipedias.
 The robot switches languages to Japanese if you say "Nihongo" and to English if you say "English".
 The Japanese localization was made at Doshisha University.

 What robots does it work on?

-WikiTalk works on Nao and Pepper robots.
-An experimental version also works on ERICA at Kyoto University.
+WikiTalk works on Nao robots.
+An experimental version works on ERICA at Kyoto University.

 What languages are available?

-WikiTalk works in English, Finnish and Japanese, using English, Finnish and Japanese Wikipedias.
+WikiTalk currently works in English, Finnish and Japanese, using English, Finnish and Japanese Wikipedias.

 What topics are available?

 There is no restriction on the number of different topics the robot can talk about.
-Finnish Wikipedia has more than 400,000 different topics, Japanese Wikipedia has more than a million, and English Wikipedia has more than 5 million.
+Finnish Wikipedia has half a million different topics, Japanese Wikipedia has more than a million, and English Wikipedia has more than 5 million.
 As soon as a new article is added to Wikipedia the robot can talk about the topic, and whenever an article is updated the robot uses the latest version so the information is always up-to-date.